 Are you one of Ireland’s highest-potential social entrepreneurs?
 Do you have what it takes to make real change across the country?

-This nine-month accelerator programme will provide you with specialised support to help you to bring your project to the next level, with a view to becoming a highly impactful, effective, scalable, and sustainable organisation.
+Our Impact Programme is a nine-month accelerator programme that will provide you with specialised support to help you to bring your project to the next level, with a view to becoming a highly impactful, effective, scalable, and sustainable organisation.
 As an Impact Programme Awardee your project will receive support and direct funding worth over €20,000, and you will join Ireland's largest network of social entrepreneurs working across the country to solve Ireland’s social problems quickly and effectively.

 Applications to the Impact Programme open once per year.
 Applications for the 2021 programme will open on the 24th of February and close on the 7th of April.